ccoenraets/ioconf/readme.md

 1. Clone this repository or download the zip file

-1. navivate to the ioconf directory
+1. Navigate to the ioconf directory

     ```
     cd ioconf